A new musical 'Winnie the Pooh' books a New York stage - WTMJ

 NEW YORK (AP) — Disney’s iconic “Winnie the Pooh” will travel from the forest to find a home off-Broadway this fall.

-“Winnie the Pooh: The New Musical Adaptation” will bring together Pooh, Christopher Robin, Eeyore, Tigger, and the gang in a new production developed by Jonathon Rockefeller.
+“Winnie the Pooh: The New Musical Adaptation” will bring together Pooh, Christopher Robin, Eeyore, Tigger, and the gang in a new production developed by Jonathan Rockefeller.

 The show will feature songs by the Grammy-winning Sherman Brothers with additional music from A.A.
 Milne, and will be told using life-size puppetry.
 Richard and Robert Sherman have written music for Disney classics “Mary Poppins,” The Jungle Book” and “The Aristocats.”

-Note: This story has been updated to correct the spelling of Jonathan Rockefeller’s first name.